 5. Rocco & Roxie Extreme Stain & Odor Eliminator

-This bio-enzymatic cleaner is gentle on surfaces like carpets and pet bedding, making it suitable for frequent use.
+This bio-enzymatic cleaner feels gentle on surfaces like carpets and pet bedding, making it practical for regular use in homes with pets.
 It's often chosen for persistent stains and odors, and is considered safe for use around pets and children when used as directed.
 The scent is light and tends to fade quickly after application.

 What We Like: